undu/hexo_blog/source/_posts/Restrict-Linux-users-to-certain-workspaces-only.md

 developerguest1_website  developerguest2_website  developers_website
 ```

 Now we are going to jail the *developers* users inside **/var/www/developers**.
-For doing this we have to modify our ssh server config, edit **/etc/ssh/sshd_config**, modify this file as follows:
+In order to do this we have to modify our ssh server config, edit **/etc/ssh/sshd_config**, modify this file as follows:
 <script src="https://gist.github.com/a-castellano/391d3cc23fe794b40d2416321f2abb37.js"></script>

-Restart ssh server.
+Restart the ssh server.
 ``` bash
 service ssh restart
 ```

-And changed the jailed folder ownership and permissions.
+And change the jailed folder ownership and permissions.
 ``` bash
 chown root:root /var/developers
 chmod go-w /var/developers